ewwwa/yibu_steps/README.md

 # Yibu Steps Project

-This repository contains the Yibu Steps project with calendar functionality.
+This repository contains the Event planner project, with a branch with the calendar functionality.

 ## Deployments